Summary

 Notable Quotes

-"AI behaves like an alien intern, not capable of making sense of some things that are easy for us."
+"AI behaves like an alien intern because it’s not capable of making sense of some things easy for us."

-"It actually accelerates and simplifies the exploration of various clustering options."
+"This is a hero moment because it accelerates and simplifies exploration of clustering options."

-"I think it's really crucial to have your own experience to evaluate outputs and guide the AI."
+"I wouldn’t leave AI tools to juniors because it’s crucial to have your own experience to evaluate outputs."

 More Videos